 5G ProSe Direct Discovery is defined as the process that detects and identifies another UE in proximity using NR radio signals.
 There are two types of 5G ProSe Direct Discovery supported over PC3a reference point: open and restricted, as defined in TS 23.303 [3].
 5G ProSe Direct Discovery can be a standalone service or can be used for subsequent actions e.g. to initiate 5G ProSe Direct Communication.

-ProSe-enabled UEs which have obtained authorization to participate in 5G ProSe Direct Discovery shall not continue in participating in 5G ProSe Direct Discovery procedures over PC3a reference point defined in clause 6.3.1 when they detect loss of NG-RAN coverage in the serving PLMN.
+ProSe-enabled UEs which have obtained authorization to participate in 5G ProSe Direct Discovery shall not continue in participating in 5G ProSe Direct Discovery procedures over PC3a reference point defined in clause 6.3.1 when they detect loss of NG-RAN coverage in the serving PLMN, but can continue to perform model A/B discovery over PC5 if the credentials and identities are still valid as per TS 33.503 [29]).